fvwmorg/fvwmorg.github.io/Wiki/Config/Style/index.md

 ---
-layout : wiki
+layout: wiki
-title : Settings and Styles
+title: Settings and Styles
-type : config
+type: config
-weight : 900
+weight: 900
-description : |
+description: |
   Styles are per window settings that can be applied to all, different collections or a single window.